opendesigndev/octopus/packages/octopus-ai/README.md

 yarn convert:local PATH_TO_AI_FILE
 ```

+## Demo: Example Web

+Run `yarn bundle` and then open `examples/web/dist/index.html` in [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+Make sure that links in generated `index.html` are correctly setup by configuring your live server or placing generated `.js`  and `.wasm` files in corresponding folder (`/assets`).
+Look for `Result:` in console output.
 ### .env variables

 If missing `.env` file, make a copy of `.env.example` and rename it to `.env` and fill correct info.